Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 ### Lisp-Stat {#lisp-stat}

-This is the top level package that uses the other packages to create a statistical computing environment.
+This is the top level system that uses the other packages to create a statistical computing environment.
 It is also the location for the 'unified' interface, where the holes are plugged with third party packages.
 For example